This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Walgreen Co.
 (NYSE:WAG)

-In June 2012, Walgreen acquired a 45% stake in European pharmacy business Alliance Boots for $6.7 billion, paying $4 billion in cash and 83.4 million in shares and it intends to acquire the remaining stake by 2015.
-The deal was received with investor skepticism about the cost and timing of the deal and the risks associated with increased exposure to current European economic uncertainties and increase in debt (~$11 billion).
+In June 2012, Walgreen acquired a 45% stake in European pharmacy business Alliance Boots for $6.7 billion, paying $4 billion in cash and 83.4 million in shares.
+Walgreen has the option of acquiring the remaining stake by 2015.
+The deal was received with investor skepticism about the cost and timing of the deal and the risks associated with increased exposure to the ongoing European economic uncertainties and increase in debt (~$11 billion).
 Nonetheless, Walgreen sees long-term sense in the trans-Atlantic alliance as the deal creates the first global pharmacy business with 11,000 stores in 12 countries.
 It provides Walgreen with a large platform for further international expansion based on Alliance's experience in expanding into new markets such as China and Latin America, along with the opportunity to turn Alliance Boots into a global wholesaler.
 Walgreen also expects the deal to provide cost and revenue benefits of $100 million to $150 million in the first year and $1 billion by the end of 2016 for both the companies.
-The two together will also be the world's largest buyer of prescription drugs and health products which will give them leverage to negotiate better prices for generic drugs and other non-pharmacy products.
+The two companies together will be the world's largest buyer of prescription drugs and health products which will give them leverage to negotiate better prices for generic drugs and other non-pharmacy products.

 Alliance Boots is the largest European pharmacy-led drug retailer and health and well being products seller that generated $40 billion (£25 billion) in revenue and $2 billion in operating income in 2011, and we believe the market may be discounting the combined entity's lone-term earnings and growth potential over short-term uncertainties.
 Nonetheless, integrating a company of the size of Alliance Boots is unprecedented and a challenging task for Walgreen.